Scalable and Calibrated Sampling for Bayesian Generalized Linear Mixed Model via Stochastic Gradient Markov Chain Monte Carlo: Simulations

-Next, we explored estimation of the moments of the PPD.
-In Figure \ref{fig:sim1_ppd}, we demonstrate the log ratio of the estimated PPD variance using either the corrected or uncorrected SGLD algorithm compared to the true PPD variance.
+We used Algorithm \ref{alg} to sample from the posterior of $\boldsymbol{\beta}$ and present results for both the corrected ($\boldsymbol{\Theta}$) and uncorrected ($\boldsymbol{\Omega}$) posterior samples.
+Importantly, in this experiment, we chose to fix $\boldsymbol{\Sigma}$ and $\sigma^2$ as \emph{known, oracle} values, and focus on the algorithm's ability to infer correct posterior mean and variance for the coefficient parameters.
+This implies that the experiment mainly serves a pedagogic purpose; it avails us to directly evaluate the algorithm's ability to recover the true posterior distribution, the gradient of the marginal log-likelihood, and the PPD.
+Weakly informative, independent $\mathcal N(0, 10^2)$ priors were used for $\beta_0,\beta_1$.
+We present results for $S \in \{1, 5, 10\}$ and $\delta = \{\delta: \delta \in ([10]/10) \cap \epsilon = S/n^{1+\delta} < n^{-1}\}$. $R$ was set to 100 throughout all simulations.
+The algorithm was run for 100 continuous time steps (i.e., $100 / \epsilon$) and was thinned to 5,000 samples.

+Results from this simulation are presented in Figure \ref{fig:sim1_variance}, with more details provided in Figures 1--3 of the online supplementary materials \citep{oursupplement}.
+The left side of Figure \ref{fig:sim1_variance} presents the log-posterior variance estiamtes, averaged across 100 simulated data sets with 95\% quantile-based intervals.
+The results indicate that the uncorrected SGLD algorithm consistently overestimated the posterior variance, though the upward bias reduces as $\delta \rightarrow 1$.
+Higher $\delta$ yields better accuracy, but it implies smaller step size and a computational overload.
+The corrected SGLD improved the accuracy: quantile intervals always included the true log-variance, and the estimation quality improved with larger $n$, $S$, and $\delta$.
+These results emphasize the importance of choosing $\delta$ that balances the desired accuracy with computational budget.
+The right side of Figure \ref{fig:sim1_variance} assesses the predictive accuracy using the algorithmic estimates, through the log ratio of estimated-to-true PPD variances.
 Log ratio values near zero indicate good performance.
-The results are again presented across $S$ and $n$ and averaged across the $n_i$ observations of $\mathbf{Y}_{i'}$.
-From this figure, we can see that the corrected SGLD maintains proper uncertainty quantification in the PPD in every simulation setting.
+The corrected SGLD maintains proper uncertainty quantification in the PPD in every simulation setting.
 The uncorrected SGLD algorithm generally performs poorly, with acceptable performance only when $\delta \rightarrow 1$.
 As a reminder, SGLD requires longer runtime with larger $\delta$ and when the sample size grows values of $\delta$ close to 1 are not computationally feasible.
 Thus, the corrected SGLD is a viable alternative to uncorrected SGLD when the sample size becomes large, because it can yield proper PPD estimation regardless of $\delta$, and therefore is computationally efficient.

-Additional results for this simulation are available in the online supplementary materials \citep{oursupplement}.
-In Figure 2 of the online supplementary materials, we present traceplots and density estimates for an example simulated data set to visualize the posterior variance correction.
-Finally, in Figure 3 of the online supplementary materials, we present evidence that the Monte Carlo estimator does a good job of estimating the true gradient of the marginal log-likelihood (which is available in closed form in this simulation).